jpuopolo67/proctor/README.md

 In general, the instructor can build his/her unit test suite against any one of the projects under consideration.
-For example, let's suppose we are grading _TheProject_ and have cloned it for 2 students: _s1@wit.edu_ and _s2@wit.edu_.
-We can build our test suite, e.g., _GradingSuite_, against either student's _TheProject_ - it makes no difference.
+For example, let's suppose we are grading _TheProject_ and have cloned it for 2 students: s1@wit.edu and s2@wit.edu.
+We can build our test suite, e.g., _GradingSuite_, against _either_ student's _TheProject_ - it makes no difference.
 The compilation step simply needs compile-time references to the classes that will be tested.

 To emphasize the point, the instructor's tests do not need to be copied to the project/source code